Munaf-k/Airbnb-Listings-Reviews/README.md

 Through this analysis, I discovered some interesting insights:

-1. **Top Cities**: New York and Rio de Janeiro are the biggest earners.
+1. **Top Cities**: New York and Paris are the biggest earners.
 By boosting marketing efforts in these cities, Airbnb can make even more money.
 2. **Price Adjustments**: Cities like Mexico City and Cape Town have great reviews but lower prices.
 Raising prices a bit in these cities could increase revenue.
 3. **More Hosts Needed**: Most listings are managed by individual hosts.
 By attracting more professional hosts, Airbnb can offer better quality and more options for guests.
 4. **Improve Host Training**: In cities like Hong Kong, there’s room to improve cleanliness and communication.
 Training hosts in these areas can lead to better guest experiences and more repeat bookings.